MattGroho/NLPTalk/README.md

 <img src="https://i.imgur.com/OVOrEtA.png" width="350" height="350">

 # Senior Project / DS420 Project Repository

+This repository is under heavy development and some features may not work correctly until the official due date has passed (May 1st)

 ## Features
 * Backbone architecture for a Unity Metaverse simulation
 * C# -> Python socket connection interface for streaming encoded inference data